Maximum Centre-Disjoint Mergeable Disks

 This is because $m_4$ can be merged either with $s_1$ or $s_2$.
-If it is merged with $s_1$, mdisks $m_1$, $m_2$, and $m_3$ must also be merged with $s_1$, because $m_4$ is farther than all of them.
-Otherwise, if $m_4$ is merged with $s_2$, mdisk $m_3$ must also be merged with $s_2$ and therefore, none of $m_1$ and $m_2$ can be merged with $s_1$, because $m_3$ (which is closer than both) is not merged with $s_1$.
-Thus, $m_1$ and $m_2$ must merge out. \end{itemize} Note that in 6-mdisk version of Copy gadget, one or two of its mdisks may not be shared with any other gadgets.
-If so, these mdisks must be removed from this instance of Copy.
+If it is merged with $s_1$, m-disks $m_1$, $m_2$, and $m_3$ must also be merged with $s_1$, because $m_4$ is farther than all of them.
+Otherwise, if $m_4$ is merged with $s_2$, m-disk $m_3$ must also be merged with $s_2$ and therefore, none of $m_1$ and $m_2$ can be merged with $s_1$, because $m_3$ (which is closer than both) is not merged with $s_1$.
+Thus, $m_1$ and $m_2$ must merge out. \end{itemize} In our construction of the proof of Theorem~\ref{tnp}, some of the shared m-disks of 4-Copy gadget are unused and are not shared with any other gadget; for such instances of 4-Copy, their unused shared m-disks must be removed.

 \begin{theorem} \textsc{Proper MCMD} is NP-complete. \end{theorem} \begin{proof} It is trivial to show that \textsc{Proper MCMD} is in NP.
 To show that it is NP-hard, we reduce \textsc{Planar Monotone 3-SAT} to \textsc{Proper MCMD}.
 Let $I$ be an instance of \textsc{Planar Monotone 3-SAT}, with variables $V$ and clauses $C$.
 Based on Lemma~\ref{lgrid}, there exists a monotone rectilinear representation of $I$ on a $(\left|C\right| + 1) \times (3 \cdot \left|C\right| + \left|V\right|)$ integer grid.
 Let $R$ denote this representation.